jurrien-suse/migrate_hpux_to_sles/output/migrating_from_hpux_to_sles.md

 ## Init System and Service Management: From Sequence to Dependency

-The most immediate and jarring change for an HP-UX administrator is the replacement of the sequential System V initialization system with systemd.
+The most immediate and obvious change for an HP-UX administrator is the replacement of the sequential System V initialization system with systemd.
 To understand the magnitude of this shift, one must analyze the boot process of both systems.

 ### Theoretical Divergence: Deterministic Sequence vs. Goal-Oriented Parallelism